grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 # First Components and the Standard Library

-_This section covers the basics of the River language and the standard library.
-It then introduces a basic pipeline that collects metrics from the host and sends them to Prometheus._
+This tutorial covers the basics of the River language and the standard library.
+It introduces a basic pipeline that collects metrics from the host and sends them to Prometheus.

 ## River basics

-[Flow Configuration Language]: {{< relref "../../../config-language" >}}
+[Configuration Language]: {{< relref "../../../config-language" >}}
-[Flow Configuration Language Concepts]: {{< relref "../../../concepts/configuration_language" >}}
+[Configuration Language Concepts]: {{< relref "../../../concepts/configuration_language" >}}
 [Standard Library Documentation]: {{< relref "../../../reference/stdlib" >}}

 **Recommended Reading**